 Figure 23 shows an equivalent circuit of the input structure of the AD7683.
 The two diodes, D1 and D2, provide ESD protection for the analog inputs, +IN and -IN.
-Care must be taken to ensure that the analog input signal never exceeds the supply rails by more than 0.3 V, because this will cause these diodes to become forward-biased and start conducting current.
-However, these diodes can handle a forward-biased current of 130 mA maximum.
-For instance, these conditions could eventually occur when the input buffer's (U1) supplies are different from VDD.
-In such a case, an input buffer with a short-circuit current limitation can be used to protect the part.
+Care must be taken to ensure that the analog input signal never exceeds the supply rails by more than 0.3 V because this causes these diodes to become forward-biased and start conducting current.
+However, these diodes can handle a forward-biased-current of 130 mA maximum.
+For instance, these conditions can eventually occur when the input buffer (U1) supplies are different from VDD.
+In such a case, use an input buffer with a short-circuit current limitation to protect the part.